 - Protect yourself.
 Clean and disinfect frequently.

 - Create a plan of action, contact your neighbors, create a list of businesses or organizations that can help you, create an emergency contact list, choose a room in the house to designate to sick family members.
-Review this checklist from the CDC.

 - Cleaning and disinfecting frequently touched surfaces such as: door handles, light switches, desks, toilets, and sinks with household cleaners will help cut down on the spread of germs.